Contact the Clerk to the Governors –

 Chair of Governors

-Chair of Governors at Furze Platt Primary Federation Governor at Riverside Primary and Hilltop First Schools
+Governor at Furze Platt Primary Federation, Riverside Primary and Hilltop First Schools

 SEND and PP

 Trustee at Park Federation Trust, a Governor at Western House Academy Governor at James Elliman Academy.